EldarAkh04/showtime-website/content/ss24/bachelor/b4-template/_index.md

 abstract = ""

 # Properties for displaying the project in the project list
-card_image = "kitty.jpg"
+card_image = "Logo.jpg"
 # card_description is deprecated, will be replaced by abstract/and or claim
-card_description = "Our project..."
+card_description = "SEMPY is an AI-Research Agent that supprts customers of the idealo website to help them make better buying decission.
+This is tool takes different information from different websites and summarizes them and gives the best advice."

 # Names are optional, team size is sufficient
-team = ["Son Xuan Hoang", "Paul Schiffner", "Yassin Dalowar", "Mathieu Wassmuth", "Eldar Akhundzada"] supervisor = "Jakon Panthen" draft = false
+team = ["Son Xuan Hoang","Eldar Akhundzada", "Mathieu Wassmuth", "Paul Schiffner", "Yasin Dalowar"] supervisor = "Jakob Panten & Jana Dolan & Tino Nitze" draft = false

 website_link = ""